FloskelSalomon/quapos/README.md

 ### 1 Overview
 A custom MATLAB code for quantification of POS membrane stack morphology was developed on the basis of orientation and coherency analysis.
-\[Karen Soans et. al. (2022) [Matrix topology guides collective cell migration in vivo](https://www.cell.com/current-biology/pdf/S0960-9822(22)01503-2.pdf).
+\[compare Karen Soans et. al. (2022) [Matrix topology guides collective cell migration in vivo](https://www.cell.com/current-biology/pdf/S0960-9822(22)01503-2.pdf).
 Current Biology, and Karl B. Hoffmann (2022) [Robust Identification of Topological Defects in Discrete Vector Fields with Applications to Biological Image Data (Doctoral dissertation)](https://nbn-resolving.org/urn:nbn:de:bsz:14-qucosa2-857202).
 Technical University Dresden\]

 The code extracts the orientation of membranes in transmission electron microscopy (TEM) images as the orientation of high-intensity image features, using the image gradient in 5-by5 image patches according to the Scharr operator optimized for orientational bias \[Scharr, Hanno (2000).
 [Optimale Operatoren in der digitalen Bildverarbeitung (Doctoral dissertation)](https://archiv.ub.uni-heidelberg.de/volltextserver/962/1/Diss.pdf).
 Universität Heidelberg\].
 These orientations are nematic vectors, and their coherency (or degree of mutual alignment) is measured by the scalar nematic order parameter.